-Reconditioning is difficult because the steel cord core integrity is the crucial tension layer, which is not able to be seen from the diagnostic scanning and thickness measurements.
-Advances in diagnostic testing has enabled successful reconditioning which is common practice in Poland's lignite mines (Błażej, R.;et al., 2022).
-Additionally, conveyor belts with a fabric core have also been reconditioned successfully.
+Reconditioning is difficult because the steel cord core is the crucial tension layer, which is not able to be seen from the diagnostic scanning and thickness measurements.
+Advances in diagnostic testing have enabled successful reconditioning which is common practice in Poland's lignite mines (Błażej, R.;et al., 2022).

 The environmental benefits of reconditioning conveyor belts are the same as for tyre re-treading but haven't been quantified.
-As with tyres, most of the environmental benefits would be from conversing resources, reducing demand for virgin materials, energy, water and resources.
-Conveyor belt reconditioning could also reduce the pollution of mining areas and simplify mine rehabilitation.
+As with tyres, most of the environmental benefits would be from conserving resources, reducing demand for virgin materials, energy, water and resources.
+Conveyor belt reconditioning could reduce waste accumulation on mining sites by keeping used belts within a productive system, thereby simplifying mine rehabilitation.